 The term of apprenticeship for an individual apprentice may be measured through the completion of the industry standard for on-the-job learning (at least two thousand hours) (time-based approach), the attainment of competency (competency-based approach), or a blend of the time-based and competency-based approaches (hybrid approach) [WAC 296-05-015].

-The term of apprenticeship for all occupations covered by these Standards shall be 2,000 hours of reasonably continuous employment.
+The term of apprenticeship for Cosmetologist shall be 3000 hours of reasonably continuous employment.